 Eliza Roxcy Snow, the most widely known of Joseph Smith’s plural wives, was born on January 21, 1804, to Oliver and Rosetta Pettibone Snow.
 Though she first met the Prophet in the winter of 1831–1832, she did not join the church until April 5, 1835.
 In December, she moved to Kirtland, Ohio, where she boarded with the Smith family and taught their children.
 In April of 1838, Oliver led his family to Missouri where they stayed until the following March.
 They then moved to Illinois with some of the family living in Warren County (north of Nauvoo) and others moving to Lima, thirty miles south.

 By July, Eliza was living in Nauvoo where the years of 1840 and 1841 passed apparently uneventfully.
-When the Nauvoo Relief Society was organized on March 17, 1842, Eliza was chosen as secretary, a probable acknowledgement of her scholastic abilities and her closeness to Emma Smith, the society’s first president.
+When the Nauvoo Relief Society was organized on March 17, 1842, Eliza was chosen as secretary, a probable acknowledgment of her scholastic abilities and her closeness to Emma Smith, the society’s first president.

 The details of her introduction to plural marriage by Joseph Smith are unavailable.
 However, Eliza left two accounts of what transpired: